EmergentMind/nix-config/docs/remotebootstrap.md

 { lib }:
 {
   username = "ta";
   handle = "emergentmind";
   gitEmail = "7410928+emergentmind@users.noreply.github.com";
+  networking = import ./networking.nix { inherit lib; };
   persistFolder = "/persist";
-    #networking = import ./networking.nix { inherit lib; };
-}
+  isMinimal = false; # Used to indicate nixos-installer build }
 ```

-`configVars` gives us convenient access to a set of global-style configuration variables, or attributes more accurately, such as `configVars.username` for the primary user.
+`configVars` gives us convenient access to a set of global-style configuration variables, or attributes more accurately, such as `configVars.username` for the primary user and `configVars.isMinimal` which will be described in detail later on in this article.

 There are several other attributes listed but I've only started using few of them at this point.

 #### configLib